 Video interviews were around long before the COVID-19 era, but for now nearly all companies are relying on phone and video to talk to job applicants.
-For individuals trying to rejoin the workforce after years away, video conferencing may be unfamiliar, adding stress to an already stressful situation.
+For individuals trying to rejoin the workforce after years away, video interviewing may be unfamiliar, adding stress to an already stressful situation.
 With that in mind, here is our advice for how to put your best (virtual) foot forward:

 1) Find your space and manage interruptions (or be transparent if you cannot).
 If you don’t have a home office, making do with the desk in your living room or kitchen table is perfectly acceptable.
 Be mindful of what’s in your background–both visually and audibly.
 Have your partner or a sitter (or a TV) watch the kids if possible.
 Ask your neighbor if they could practice their drum fills at a different time.
 If distractions are completely unavoidable, let the interviewer know either ahead of time via email or at the start of your interview: “I am so grateful for this opportunity but I have to apologize in advance if my child rushes in.”